-- The major driver for the CIT industry is the growing number of ATM's across the globe.
-In 2017, it is estimated that there were around 3.7 million ATMs globally, and the total number of withdrawals from these ATMs were close to 10.6 billion.
-This in turn would fuel the growth of CIT market during the forecasted period
+The major driver for the CIT industry is the growing number of ATMs across the globe.
+By early 2022, it was estimated that there were around 3.5 million ATMs globally, and the number of installations is expected to decline in the coming years.
+This in turn would affect the growth of CIT market during the forecasted period.

-- China and India are the fastest growing markets for CIT services where the ATM market is expected to grow at a CAGR of 20-25 percent during 2018–2020.
+China and India are the fastest growing markets for CIT services where the ATM market is expected to grow at a healthy rate during 2022–2025.
 However, this is well established in developed markets like South Korea, Japan and Australia.

 Global Cash-in-Transit market analysis

 Increase in crime rates has driven the outsourcing of cash handling services to specialist service providers, who can perform the transaction in a more secured process